-If you are a disabled person, the company could also be under an obligation to make reasonable adjustments in order to help you to do your job.
-Examples of reasonable adjustments might be changes to your working environment or making adjustments to your working hours.
+If you are disabled, the company could also be under an obligation to make reasonable adjustments help you to do your job.
+Examples of reasonable adjustments might be changes to your working environment or adjusting your working hours.

 A further source of protection for self-employed individuals may be available where they are engaged by a public authority, such as a school.
 This is because all public authorities must comply with the “public sector equality duty” which means that when carrying out their functions, they must have due regard to:

-• Advancing equality of opportunity between people who share a protected characteristic and those who don’t
+- Advancing equality of opportunity between people who share a protected characteristic and those who do not

-• Fostering or encouraging good relations between people who share a protected characteristic and those who don’t
+- Fostering or encouraging good relations between people who share a protected characteristic and those who do not